CyberGym: Evaluating AI Agents' Real-World Cybersecurity Capabilities at Scale: Conclusion and Future Work

-We introduce \sysname, a realistic and large-scale benchmark designed to evaluate the cybersecurity capabilities of AI agents.
-The benchmark comprises 1,507 high-quality tasks across 188 well-known open-source projects.
-We extensively evaluate 4 agent frameworks alongside 9 LLMs.
-Our results demonstrate that the best-performing combination of agent and model achieves only a 11.9\% reproduction success rate, highlighting a significant performance gap in current AI agents.
-Nonetheless, we observe that in a small number of cases, agents can identify new vulnerabilities that persist in the latest versions of the evaluated software projects.
-We hope that \sysname can help with facilitating a deeper understanding of the cybersecurity capabilities of AI agents and mitigating their potential risks to enhance the broader AI safety landscape.
+We introduce \sysname, a realistic and large-scale benchmark designed for evaluating the cybersecurity capabilities of AI agents. \sysname comprises 1,507 high-quality, diverse instances across 188 open-source projects, creating a ladder of difficulty useful for tracking current and future agent progress.
+We extensively evaluate 4 agent frameworks and 11 LLMs on \sysname.
+Our findings show that \sysname poses a significant challenge for current AI agents, with the top-performing combination of agent and model achieving only a 22.0\% success rate.
+We also demonstrate that \sysname extends to creating direct, real-world security impact via uncovering incomplete security patches and identifying 34 new, zero-day vulnerabilities.
+We believe \sysname will help deepen the understanding of AI agents' cybersecurity abilities and contribute to the broader AI safety landscape.